yoyoberenguer/NE555-timer-/README.md

 These two voltages will be used to control the charge and discharge of the external capacitor C.
 1/3 Vcc and 2/3 vcc will be the voltage minimum and maximum during the charge and discharge of the capacitor C through the resistors (RA & RB).
+The voltage divider provide two floating values that will be used by the next stage to compare the actual capacitor charge with those two fixed values 1/3 & 2/2 Vcc.
+When the each values are reach, the comparators will trigger two signals, RESET and SET to the flip-flop to e the state (open/close) of the Transistor T1 (NPN 2n222)

 ### Comparators U1A & U1B
+For this experimentation, the signals TRIG and THRES are wired together and will be used to simulate the external C capacitor with a triangular signal of 0 - 5v from a signal generator connected to those two pins The triangular signal will vary between the ground and +5v to simulate the capacitance charge and discharge.
+The pair TRIG and THRES will be adjusted with an offset of 2.5V to make sure the entire signal vary above the ground level.
+The signal can also be a sine with the same settings (0-5v) with a DC offset of 2.5 V

-We are using the IC AS358 in open loop to behave like a comparator.
+For the comaparator, we are using the IC AS358 in open loop to behave like a comparator.
 The AS358 is a (low power dual operational amplifuers that can operates with a wide ranges of power supply voltages (in single supply mode 3v - 36V).
 It as also a low input bias current of 20nA and low input offset voltages of 2mv, for those reasons a single AS358 is used in the diagram for U1A & U1B.

 The voltage supplied to the comparator is 0 - 5V and the output state will remain within the same range.
 - Output is high (+5v) when V+ > V-
 - Output is low (0v) when v+ < V-